realprogrammer5000/SlipstreamVPN/index.md

 ### Private & No Logs
 We only store the minimum amount of data needed to keep our services secure, cheap and running.
 You can find out more at our [Terms of Service and privacy policy](tos).
 We do not log traffic that follows our Terms of Service.

-### No Ads
+### Blocks Ads
-We prevent connections to over 36000 known ad & tracking sites at the server for more performant blocking than browser-based blocking extensions.
+Some VPNs display ads in their clients, or worse, inject ads into websites you visit.
+Instead, we block connections to over 36000 known ad & tracking sites at the server for more performant blocking than browser-based blocking extensions, decreasing the data you use, improving page load times, and benefiting your privacy.

 ### Fast
 Even our free plans allow for enough bandwidth to stream 2 simultaneous HD videos with low latency.
 Paid plans allow for even faster speeds.